Board Game Data Explorer

 More details on planned improvements can be found here and also includes a list of bugs found since using the app.

-Please feel free to try the app out if it’s of interest.
-If you find any bugs or have suggested improvements, just add them to the list!
+Please feel free to try the out the app if it’s of interest.
+If you find any bugs or have suggested improvements, just add them to the GitHub list!